music

 MssingNo and the Ghost of UK Funky That Never Really Left

 UK funky is one of the most undervalued genres in contemporary British music and the undervaluation is not accidental.
-It emerged in the mid-2000s from London's African and Caribbean communities, primarily Nigerian and Ghanaian, and it was immediately vital — rhythmically complex in ways that most British club music wasn't, possessed of a specific kind of bounce that made bodies move differently than house or garage, connected to diaspora experience in ways that gave it emotional roots that went deeper than pure dancefloor functionality.
+It emerged in the mid-2000s from London's African and Caribbean communities, primarily Nigerian and Ghanaian, and it was immediately vital.
+Rhythmically complex in ways that most British club music was not, possessed of a specific kind of bounce that made bodies move differently than house or garage, connected to diaspora experience in ways that gave it emotional roots that went deeper than pure dancefloor functionality.
 It was played in specific rooms, for specific communities, and it did not need the approval of mainstream music media to know its own value.

-When mainstream media did notice, eventually, it tended to misread what it was looking at — to treat it as a subcultural curiosity rather than a sophisticated musical tradition, to position it as proto-something-else rather than as a fully realised thing in itself.
+When mainstream media did notice, eventually, it tended to misread what it was looking at.
+It treated UK funky as a subcultural curiosity rather than a sophisticated musical tradition, positioned it as proto-something-else rather than as a fully realised thing in itself.
 MssingNo came up in this context and has been working in this tradition and its electronic afterlives ever since.
-His recent music carries the ghost of UK funky not as nostalgia but as operating system — the rhythmic intelligence, the particular feeling in the groove, informing how the more contemporary elements behave.
+His recent music carries the ghost of UK funky not as nostalgia but as operating system.
+The rhythmic intelligence, the particular feeling in the groove, informs how the more contemporary elements behave.

 The Conga and the Computer

-There's a specific rhythmic relationship in UK funky — between the conga patterns borrowed from afrobeats and the more mechanised elements of electronic production — that MssingNo has developed and extended in his own work.
-He's added layers of contemporary electronic texture that would not have been available or culturally legible in 2007, and he's brought them into dialogue with the deeper rhythmic logic of the genre in a way that feels like genuine development rather than appropriation or pastiche.
+There is a specific rhythmic relationship in UK funky between the conga patterns borrowed from afrobeats and the more mechanised elements of electronic production.
+MssingNo has developed and extended that relationship in his own work.
+He has added layers of contemporary electronic texture that would not have been available or culturally legible in 2007, and he has brought them into dialogue with the deeper rhythmic logic of the genre in a way that feels like genuine development rather than appropriation or pastiche.

 The Work of Keeping Things Alive

-There's a kind of music preservation work that happens through continued creation rather than archive and documentation.
-When a genre is undervalued by the mainstream, the people within the community who continue to make music in that tradition are doing conservation work — keeping the rhythmic intelligence alive, keeping the vocabulary in use, ensuring that the knowledge of how to do this thing doesn't dissipate in the generation gap.
+There is a kind of music preservation work that happens through continued creation rather than archive and documentation.
+When a genre is undervalued by the mainstream, the people within the community who continue to make music in that tradition are doing conservation work.
+They keep the rhythmic intelligence alive, keep the vocabulary in use, ensure that the knowledge of how to do this thing does not dissipate across the generation gap.
 MssingNo is doing this work.
-He doesn't present it that way.
-He probably doesn't think about it that way.
-He's just making music he cares about.
+He does not present it that way.
+He probably does not think about it that way.
+He is just making music he cares about.
 But the effect is conservational.

-I've been playing his recent work alongside some of the classic UK funky tracks — the Roachford, the Bracey, the early DJ Rashad that was in dialogue with it — and the conversation between them is audible and enlivening.
+I have been playing his recent work alongside some of the classic UK funky tracks, the Roachford, the Bracey, the early DJ Rashad that was in dialogue with it, and the conversation between them is audible and enlivening.
 The music talks back to its origins.
 You can trace the lineage without the lineage feeling like a constraint.

 More people should know about this.
 More people should be listening.
-The music rewards it more than most things I could point you toward.
+The music rewards attention more than most things I could point you toward.

-I think about the clubs where this music lives — the rooms where it functions as it's designed to function, where bodies respond to it and the response shapes the energy of the room, which shapes how the music is experienced, which shapes how future music is made.
+I think about the clubs where this music lives, the rooms where it functions as it is designed to function, where bodies respond to it and the response shapes the energy of the room, which shapes how the music is experienced, which shapes how future music is made.
 This feedback loop between production and reception, between the artist in the studio and the dancer on the floor, is what keeps club music alive as a form.
 MssingNo is part of that loop.
 He plays out.
 He makes music, he hears how it works, he makes more music with that knowledge.
 The records are products of that continuous process.
-You can hear it in the craft of them — the understanding of what a body needs and when it needs it, translated into sound.
+You can hear it in the craft of them, the understanding of what a body needs and when it needs it, translated into sound.

-The ghost of UK funky that never really left isn't haunting anything.
-It's alive and developing, carried by people who love it, embedded in music that knows where it comes from.
+The ghost of UK funky that never really left is not haunting anything.
+It is alive and developing, carried by people who love it, embedded in music that knows where it comes from.
 MssingNo is proof of that.
 The music is alive.
-I'll be listening to it.

 View all